thulab/IginX/docs/quickStarts/EnglishManuals/IginX(One-ClickStart)-EnglishVersion.md

 ]
 ```

-Insert data into the database using the following command:
+Use the following command to insert data into the database:

 ```shell
 $ curl -XPOST -H'Content-Type: application/json' -d @insert.json http://127.0.0.1:6666/api/v1/datapoints